Home

 Leave the cuttings for a few weeks until you see signs of growth - new leaves appearing at the top.

 You can tell the plants that have failed because they go brown - any ones that remain green, but appear to be dormant are still viable.
+Take out the brown ones straight away as if they go mouldy, they could affect the rest.

 Once the cuttings begin to grow, you can move them on singly to 4 inch pots of well watered compost.